digiwano/paws-sdk/README.md

    only thing you need to be a fully compliant promise is a .then() method, so why not just add .then() and .catch() to the request prototype instead?

-2. Their promise resolves with the request.data object, rather than the request instance directly.
+2. Their promise resolves with the response.data object, rather than the response instance directly.
 True, often the .data is all you really care about, but if you DO need the other data on the request object, you'd have to do some wacky dance of caching the object, then getting a promise out of it, then